USS Hendrick Hudson: USS Hendrick Hudson

 She remained off St. George's Sound until late August 1863, capturing schooner Margaret on 1 February and schooner Teresa on 16 April.
 She then retired to Boston, Massachusetts for repairs and refitting, returning to a new station off the mouth of the Suwannee River on 28 December.
 Resuming her blockading duties, Hendrick Hudson encountered a small schooner off Key West, Florida on 21 March 1864 and stood toward her.
 The blockade runner, Wild Pigeon, suddenly turned across Hendrick Hudsons bow, however, and was inadvertently rammed and sunk.
 None of her assorted cargo could be recovered.
 The steamer continued her blockading duties through 1864, spending much of her time in busy Tampa Bay and St. Marks, Florida.
-A group of her men went ashore on an expedition on 12 November and engaged some Confederate soldiers briefly, in one of the many forays ashore by personnel of the East Gulf Squadron.Hendrick Hudson participated 27 February to 7 March 1865 in an expedition with Union Army units in the vicinity of St. Marks, Florida.
+A group of her men went ashore on an expedition on 12 November and engaged some Confederate soldiers briefly, in one of the many forays ashore by personnel of the East Gulf Squadron.Hendrick Hudson participated from 27 February to 7 March 1865 in an expedition with Union Army units in the vicinity of St. Marks, Florida.
 The steamer helped blockade the river and some of her crew went ashore with the Army in an attempt to capture Confederate positions in what came to be known as the Battle of Natural Bridge.
 Two of the ship's sailors were awarded the Medal of Honor for their part in this battle: Seaman John Mack and Coxswain George Schutt.
-Following the end of the U.S. Civil War, Hendrick Hudson was not retained in the squadron, and was ordered north 15 July 1865.
-She decommissioned 8 August 1865 at Philadelphia and was sold on 12 September.
+Following the end of the U.S. Civil War, Hendrick Hudson was not retained in the squadron, and was ordered north on 15 July 1865.
+She decommissioned on 8 August 1865 at Philadelphia and was sold on 12 September.
 Hendrick Hudson operated in commercial service until she was wrecked off Havana, Cuba on 13 November 1867.
 Her passengers and crew were rescued.